 INTRODUCTION

-4. The Operating procedures and principles governing the TSO's relationship with all Users under the Grid Code, be they the DNO, Generators, Suppliers, Interconnector Users, Interconnector Owners, Generator Aggregators, Demand Side Unit Aggregators, Dispatchable Demand Customers or Large Demand Customers are set out in the Grid Code.
+4. The Operating procedures and principles governing the TSO's relationship with all Users under the Grid Code, be they the DNO, Generators, Suppliers, Interconnector Users, Interconnector Owners, Generator Aggregators, Demand Side Unit Operators or Large Demand Customers are set out in the Grid Code.
 The Grid Code specifies day-to-day procedures for both planning and operational purposes and covers both normal and exceptional circumstances.

 5. The Grid Code is divided into the following sections:-